-The reason most people do this is because we are often forced to compete and put ourselves in front of ‘authority figures’ in order to be judged.
+The reason most people do this is that we are often forced to compete and put ourselves in front of ‘authority figures’ in order to be judged.

-It wasn’t until I started this blog when I realised the reality of this and why many of us end up insecure and doubtful of our own abilities.
+It wasn’t until I started this blog when I realized the reality of this and why many of us end up insecure and doubtful of our own abilities.

-I realised I was in control of my own progress and destiny.
+I realized I was in control of my own progress and destiny.
 This is a really scary position to be in when you’re coming from a place of comfort and certainty.